fragcolor-xyz/shards/docs/details/shards/General/Clear.md

 `Clear` removes all the elements of the sequence that has been passed to it in the `:Name` parameter.

-This shard works only on sequences and does not take any input or provide an output of its own.
+This shard works only on sequences and input/output fields are not applicable for it.

 !!! note "See also"
     - [`Pop`](../Pop)